Weinstein handlebodies for complements of smoothed toric divisors: Toric transformations

 Every compact toric manifold is a toric variety.
-Starting from the corresponding Delzant polytope $\Delta,$ mark all of the $k$ points in $\mathbb{Z}^n\cap \Delta$.
-Consider the toric variety defined as the closure\footnote{with respect to the Zariski topology} of the orbit of a point $[1:\cdots:1]\in \mathbb{CP}^{k-1},$ with respect to the action of the algebraic torus $(\mathbb{C}^*)^n$ with weights given by points in $\mathbb{Z}^n\cap \Delta.$ Being equivariantly embedded in $\mathbb{CP}^{k-1},$ this toric variety inherits a toric structure and a moment map image will be precisely $\Delta.$ For more details, see \cite{CdS-toric}.
+Starting from the corresponding Delzant polytope $\Delta,$ mark each of the $k$ points in $\mathbb{Z}^n\cap \Delta$.
+Consider the toric variety defined as the closure\footnote{with respect to the Zariski topology} of the orbit of a point $[1:\cdots:1]\in \mathbb{CP}^{k-1}$ with respect to the action of the algebraic torus $(\mathbb{C}^*)^n$ with weights given by points in $\mathbb{Z}^n\cap \Delta.$ Being equivariantly embedded in $\mathbb{CP}^{k-1},$ this toric variety inherits a toric structure and a moment map image is precisely $\Delta.$ For more details, see \cite{CdS-toric}.

-Since toric manifolds are toric varieties we know they admit prime divisors, irreducible subvarieties of complex codimension one.
-A divisor in a toric variety is called {\bf toric divisor} if it is invariant under the toric action.
+Since toric manifolds are toric varieties we know that they admit prime divisors, i.e. irreducible subvarieties of complex codimension one.
+A divisor in a toric variety is called a \emph{toric divisor} if it is invariant under the toric action.
 From the discussion above, we conclude that the preimage of any facet of the polytope is a toric divisor.
-Since it is a union of codimension $2$ symplectic submanifolds it is also a {\bf a symplectic divisor}.
-The union of the preimage of every facet in the Delzant polytope is a connected non-smooth subvariety and the set of all points with nontrivial stabilizer, where the singular points are the fixed points of the toric action.
-Throughout this article, we will call this subvariety the toric divisor.
+Since it is a codimension $2$ symplectic submanifolds it is also a \emph{symplectic divisor}.
+The union of all toric divisors is the set of all points with nontrivial stabilizers and it is a connected singular subvariety.
+The singular points are the intersection points of adjacent toric divisors and they are precisely the fixed points of the toric action.
+Throughout this article, we call this subvariety the \emph{total toric divisor}.
+As previously explained, the completion of the complement of a neighborhood of the total toric divisor is symplectomorphic to the cotangent bundle $T^*T^n$ with the standard symplectic form and a Weinstein structure.
+On the other hand, the complement of a closed toric divisor may not admit a Weinstein structure.
+Namely, the complement of a toric divisor may still contain another closed toric divisor.
+Since a closed toric divisor has positive symplectic area, by Stokes' theorem the symplectic form on such a complement cannot be exact.
+Consequently, in this article we consider only total toric divisors.